EGI-ILM/automated-containers/README.md

 One way to instruct IM what to do is with a [TOSCA template](https://docs.oasis-open.org/tosca/TOSCA/v1.0/os/TOSCA-v1.0-os.html).
 TOSCA (*Topology and Orchestration Specification for Cloud Applications*) is an OASIS standard.

 An example TOSCA template that can be used as a reference is provided as [an example](example_files/tosca_docker.yml).
 This template creates a VM, installs Docker inside and runs a container.
-In the example, the VM requested has 2 vCPU and 2 GB RAM (if allowed by the provider) and runs the container `ghcr.io/ivoa/oligia-webtop:ubuntu-2022.01.13` (see: [Oligia repository](https://github.com/ivoa/ivoa-desktop)).
+In the example, the VM requested has 2 vCPU and 2 GB RAM (or the closest specs allowed by the provider) and runs the container `ghcr.io/ivoa/oligia-webtop:ubuntu-2022.01.13` (see: [Oligia repository](https://github.com/ivoa/ivoa-desktop)).

-The main changes that have to be made to this template are described in the following subsections.
+The main changes that can be made to this example template are described in the following subsections.

 ### 3.1 Number of CPUs:
 ```yaml